jacobaustin123/matmul/README.md

 # Credit

 Most of this code was written by Claude.
+I cannot vouch for any of its contents.